aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

    megatron-training           latest      a33c9d5bcb6e   9 seconds ago    20.7GB
    ```

+4. Prepare the image for your target environment.

-4. Create the squash file with the command below.
+   If you are using SLURM - create the squash file with the command below.

    ```bash
    enroot import -o megatron-training.sqsh  dockerd://megatron-training:latest
    ```